Transportation and Material Moving Occupations

 Employment of transportation and material moving occupations is projected to grow 9 percent over the next ten years, about as fast as the average for all occupations, and add about 1.1 million jobs.
 Material moving workers are expected to be needed to move materials in nearly all sectors of the economy.
 Additionally, the economy depends on truck drivers to transport freight and keep supply chains moving.

-The median annual wage for transportation and material moving occupations was $30,090 in May 2015, below the median for all occupations of $36,200.
+The median annual wage for transportation and material moving occupations is $34,080, below the median for all occupations of $41,950.

 Flight attendants provide routine services and respond to emergencies to ensure the safety and comfort of airline passengers.

 Hand laborers and material movers manually move freight, stock, or other materials.
-Others feed or remove material to and from machines, clean vehicles, pick up unwanted household goods, and pack materials for moving.
+Some of these workers feed or remove material to or from machines, clean vehicles, pick up unwanted household goods, and pack materials for moving.

 Heavy and tractor-trailer truck drivers transport goods from one location to another.
-Most tractor-trailer drivers are long-haul drivers and operate trucks with a gross vehicle weight (GVW) capacity—that is, the combined weight of the vehicle, passengers, and cargo—exceeding 26,000 pounds.
-These drivers deliver goods over intercity routes, sometimes spanning several states.
+Most tractor-trailer drivers are long-haul drivers and operate trucks with a total weight exceeding 26,000 pounds for the vehicle, passengers, and cargo.

 Water transportation workers operate and maintain vessels that take cargo and people over water.
 The vessels travel to and from foreign ports across the ocean and to domestic ports along the coasts, across the Great Lakes, and along the country’s many inland waterways.